Flamanville 3 EPR Project

 Following an initial preparatory phase involving earthworks and excavation in 2006, construction work on the EPR began in December 2007, and is now well underway.

-The plant is due to go commercial in 2018, for an amount of capital expenditure around 10,5 billion Euros.
-It will be the first in the series of a new generation of nuclear reactors.
+The plant is due to go commercial in 2019, for an amount of capital expenditure around 10,9 billion Euros.

 The EPR : Meeting the industrial challenges of the future